rhuygen/f-fee-tui/ROADMAP.md

 ### RMAP Protocol

 - This needs specific commanding in the F-DPU to create an RMAP packet and send it over transport.

+### Monitoring

+- Monitoring is a background thread that currently connects to the F-DPU and the DATA_DISTRIBUTION_PORT.
+We also need monitoring on the MONITORING_PORT

+### Commanding

+- How are we going to implement commanding?
+In a similar background thread like Monitoring or with individual workers?
+-